-A large male Grant's gazelle (Nanger granti) showcasing its long, ridged, lyre-shaped horns in the East African savannah.
+A large male Grant's gazelle (Nanger granti) showcasing its long, ridged, lyre-shaped horns in the East African savanna.

 The Elegant Lyre: Identifying the Grant’s Gazelle